Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Brushing Is Your Friend

-Brushing your Labrador at least once a week with a slicker brush will not only feel fabulous for your pet (and help you and your dog bond), but it will also help them stay clean.
+Brushing your Labrador at least once a week with a slicker brush won’t only feel fabulous for your pet (and help you and your dog bond), but it will also help them stay clean.
 Weekly brushing will remove dirt and debris, as well as dead skin and loose fur.
 It will also redistribute the natural oil on your dog’s skin to make their coat look glossy.
 And you can brush your pet more than once a week if they enjoy it; there’s nothing wrong with daily brushing!

 groomer brushing labrador puppy